Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Experiments

 \subsection{Qualitative Results}

-\Cref{fig:Video-level Recovery} shows the visual results of motion capture and flow reversal of our FoT.
-As demonstrated qualitatively, the FoT module exhibits a strong capability for \textbf{truth recovery} from frames forged by advanced video synthesis models.
+Figure~\ref{fig:Video-level Recovery} shows the visual results of motion capture and flow reversal of FoT.
+Qualitatively, the FoT module shows a clear capability for \textbf{truth recovery} from frames forged by advanced video synthesis models.

+\textbf{Visualization Protocol.} For each qualitative case, we inspect the source image, the generated forged video, the frame-level recovered sequence, the video-level aggregated recovery, the predicted motion field, the confidence map, and the decoded template response.
+This protocol is designed to evaluate not only whether the final recovered image resembles the source, but also whether the intermediate motion evidence remains temporally consistent across generated frames.
+Table~\ref{tab:qualitative_protocol} summarizes the role of each diagnostic component.